You may not be aware, but our fragile food system relies heavily on non-renewable energy sources.

 When that happens, the way we produce food will change!

 As non-renewable resources become harder to obtain, goods produced by the conventional, energy-intensive agricultural system may soon be unaffordable.

-For the past decade, I’ve been working to make it easier to for people to identify the foods and meals that contain the nutrients we need to thrive without excessive energy intake.
+For the past decade, I’ve been working to make it easier for people to identify the foods and meals that contain the nutrients we need to thrive without excessive energy intake.
 In short: a way to get the most “bang for your buck” nutritionally!

-Not only are nutrient-dense foods better choices for your body, they’re also better for our fragile environment.
+Not only are nutrient-dense foods better choices for your body, but they’re also better for our fragile environment.

 These foods require less external energy inputs to grow and help regenerate our natural resources instead of depleting them.

 Are you interested in learning more?
 Then read on!

 - The Intersection of Nutrition, Sustainability and Energy